-All course materials, including lecture notes and assignment sheets, will be posted on the course website (Canvas).
+All course materials, including lecture notes and assignment sheets, will be posted on Canvas.
 Students are expected to check the course website frequently.
 Important course-related announcements will be made via Canvas, as well as through students' University of Utah U-mail addresses.